"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 Ginny shook her head.
 "Not like this.
 I think—I think these are real ones."

-Draco's face went rather pale.
+Draco went rather pale.
 "Okay.
-Um, just relax and I'll—I'll go floo Mother."
+Um, just relax and I'll—I'll go Floo Mother."

-The flames glowed bright green from the powder, Draco called out the address of the manor, and then he suddenly found himself greeted by his mother's startled face.
+The flames glowed bright green from the powder.
+Draco called out the address of the manor, then found himself greeted by his mother's startled face.

 "It's Ginny.
 She thinks she's having contractions."

-"I'll be over in a minute," responded Narcissa, standing up.
+"I'll be over in a minute," Narcissa said, standing up.
 "Just let me get my things ready."

 Draco nodded.
-"Alright, I'll just tell—" He broke off, frowning.
+"Alright, I'll just tell—" He broke off as he heard Ginny say something in the background.

 "Ginny says her water just broke."

 His wife was in labour right now.
 There was no saying how long it would take—Draco had heard it sometimes carried right on to the next day—but that she was truly in labour was well established.
-It had all happened very quickly, taking everyone by surprise, and now all they could do was wait.
+It had all happened so quickly, taking everyone by surprise, and now all they could do was wait.
+Draco hated waiting.

 Just in that moment three loud cracks resounded in the room.
-Everyone jumped—even Lucius—and all turned to see Abraxias, Desiree and Armande Malfoy appear out of thin air.
+Everyone jumped—even Lucius—and all turned to see Silas, Desiree and Armand Malfoy appear out of thin air.

 Draco's face cracked into a smile.
 "No, Tante, you're not too late."

-Abraxias clapped a hand on his nephew's back, a broad smile on his face, and then made his way over to Lucius.
-The brothers quickly fell into discussion, apparently happy to put their differences aside for such a momentous occasion.
+Desiree promptly entered the room to join the rest of the women.
+Silas clapped a hand on his nephew's back, then made his way over to Lucius.
+The brothers quickly fell into discussion.
+Apparently, they were able to put their differences aside for such a momentous occasion.

-"Wow, so you're really going to be a dad," mused Armande, coming to stand next to Draco.
+"Wow, so you're really going to be a dad," Armand said, coming to stand next to Draco.

-Draco couldn't quite believe it himself.
+Draco couldn't believe it himself.
 It all seemed so surreal right now.

 "What do you think?"